Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 Some of these include:

-• Fitness apps – to close the gap left by gyms that were shut down
+• Fitness apps – to close the gap left by gyms that were closed

 • Delivery services – keeping hospitality industries afloat during COVID, delivery services cemented their hold in the Australian market during this time